ctm/mb2-doc/src/series/2023/wsop-style.md

 were scheduled for May 31st and June 3rd, but mb2 didn't deal Dealer's Choice then, so they were scheduled for these two slots which are taken by the multi-day Main Event at the World Series.

+[^8]: This was supposed to be the Dealer's Choice Championship, but a bug made it a 21-game Mix.
+All the Dealer's Choice games were played in succession with nobody making a choice.

+[^9]: This was supposed to the PLO Bounty tournament, but it was actually the Lucky 7's structure (which included unlimited rebuys up through Level 22).

 [^7]: Each time a player completely busts (i.e. doesn't rebuy), the player that busts the busted player will be awarded an FM 65 bounty